A Celebration of Lesser-Known Nurses in History

 To most people, the names Florence Nightingale and Clara Barton have a familiar ring.
 To nurses especially, these women have well-known and impressive legacies that continue to impact healthcare today.

 Susie Walking Bear Yellowtail was a pioneer for equal access to healthcare for Native American people.
-Raised on a Crow American Indian reservation, and the only child to speak English on the reserve, she was able to pursue higher education.
-She graduated with honors from the Boston City Hospital’s School of Nursing, and became one of the first registered nurses of American Indian descent in the United States.
+Raised on a Crow American Indian reservation, and the only child to speak English on the reservation, she was able to pursue higher education.
+She graduated with honors from the Boston City Hospital’s School of Nursing, and became one of the first registered nurses of Native American descent in the United States.
 After earning her degree, she worked with multiple tribes across the country.
 During her time on the Indian reservations, she documented the overall lack of access to medical care and discrimination against Native American populations.
 She witnessed Indian women being sterilized without consent, children dying during 30-mile treks to the nearest facilities, and poor health outcomes as a result of language barriers.
 Motivated by the atrocities of her native people, Susie spent her entire career fighting for Native American equal access to healthcare, improving support of surrounding communities, and advocating for health policies for women and children on reserves.

 A true innovator for Emergency Nursing, we can all thank Anita Dorr during our next code blue.
-Anita’s affinity for emergency medicine overflowed beyond the hospital walls when she built the first ever crash cart prototype in her basement in 1968.
+Anita’s affinity for emergency medicine overflowed beyond the hospital walls when she built the first-ever crash cart prototype in her basement in 1968.
 While working in the emergency department, she noticed how long it took staff to gather emergency equipment during moments of crisis.
 Anita assembled a red cart with all necessary code supplies, organized anatomically — head and neck items for intubation and breathing were first at hand, followed by cardiac and venous access supplies, medications, and even a clipboard for recording each intervention during the event.
 In present day, there isn’t a single hospital without a bright red, fully-stocked crash cart in every hallway.
-In addition to her innovation, Anita Dorr also established the first nursing organization of that specialty, later dubbed the Emergency Nurses Association (which today has over 39,000 members from across the world).
+In addition to her innovation, Anita Dorr also established the first nursing organization of that specialty, later dubbed the Emergency Nurses Association (which today has over 50,000 members from across the world).

 Known as the “mother of psychiatric nursing,” Hildegard Peplau dedicated her life to the study of interpersonal psychology — the shared experience between nurse and patient.
-Focusing attention on the patient-nurse relationship seems like common sense now, but was completely out-of-the-box thinking in the 1950’s when nurses were not trained on holistic care of patients.
-Patient’s satisfaction and participation in care was generally disregarded.
+Focusing attention on the patient-nurse relationship seems like common sense now, but was completely out-of-the-box thinking in the 1950’s when nurses were not trained on the holistic care of patients.
+Patient satisfaction and participation in care were generally disregarded.
 Peplau challenged the status quo and went on to publish her Theory of Interpersonal Relations, a model which served as the framework to develop the HCAHPS survey.
 (The HCHAPS survey now serves as a national benchmark to measure quality of patient experience among hospitals across the country.)